The Open Doors Hub and Lab 2020 selection is out!

 Open Doors Screenings

-The curated Open Doors Screenings section will show, every day of the Locarno Film Festival, either a feature length film or a programme of short films from the region.
-In 2020, a special journey will be designed with recent works coming from Indonesia, Malaysia, Myanmar and the Philippines.
+The curated Open Doors Screenings section will show a selection of feature length and short films from the region.
+In 2020, a special journey will be designed with works coming from Indonesia, Malaysia, Myanmar and the Philippines.

-Support and strengthen the collaboration with film professionals from the Open Doors focus regions, not only during the Festival but also during the rest of the year, is another important element.
+Support and strengthen the collaboration with film professionals from the Open Doors focus regions, not only during the Festival but also during the rest of the year, are other important elements.

 This service offers remote (online) one-to-one professional advice by international experts for film projects at different stages of creation.
 It’s dedicated to producers and filmmakers who seek support on specific challenges regarding one of the following topics: